AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 ## Chaining lazy sequences

 One last nice thing with lazy sequences is that you can of course combine the calls to high-order functions like you'd do with a Monad.
-For example you can call `map` and `flatMap` on a lazy sequence like this:
+For example you can call `map` or `flatMap` on a lazy sequences, like this:

 ```swift
 func double(x: Int) -> Int {